ollienunn/PasswordChecker-Assessment-/README.md

-# Awesome Quiz Project

-Welcome to the **Best Bar Quiz!**, a Python-based interactive quiz game.
-This project challenges players with questions from three categories: **General Knowledge**, **Sport**, and **Other**.
-It features a scoring system, hints, and a leaderboard to track high scores.
+# Password Checker 9000

+Welcome to the **Password Checker 9000!**, a Python-based application to ensure your password will be thoroughly checked and give good feedback about the strength of a given password.

 ---

 ## Author
-- Main author and developer - Oliver Nunn, Mighty Murray Man, Student at St Augustines
+- Main author and developer - Oliver Mighty Murray Man Nunn, St Augustines
-- Assistance - GitHub Copilot
+- Assistance - GitHub Copilot, Mr GPT

 ---
 ## Features

-- **Three Categories**:
-  - **General Knowledge**: Test your knowledge on a variety of topics.
-  - **Sport**: Questions about different sports.
-  - **Other**: Random and quirky questions with hints available.

-- **Hints System**:
-  - Players get 3 hints for the "Other" category.
-  - Hints can be used by typing `hint` during the quiz.

-- **Leaderboard**:
-  - Tracks the highest scores for each category.
-  - Updates the leaderboard if a new high score is achieved.

-- **Dynamic Effects**:
-  - Includes text effects like `beam` and `decrypt` for a more engaging experience.
+- Connects to the have you been pwned website and checks your given password, returns if it has been in a data breach or not

-- **Replayability**:
+- Cool progress bar
-  - Players can replay the quiz and try to beat their previous scores.
+- A hidden easter egg

 ---